Red-Folder/red-folder.com/src/Red-Folder.com/wwwroot/tmp/converting-to-aspnet-core-part-6/converting-to-aspnet-core-part-6.md

 At time of writing, the article was up to the following commit -> [https://github.com/Red-Folder/red-folder.com/commit/f27cd74842fa47da04e0f2215508e71503aecca8](https://github.com/Red-Folder/red-folder.com/commit/f27cd74842fa47da04e0f2215508e71503aecca8)

 ## Changes
 As I say above, the work to add a code first repository is very similar to EF6.
-Based on the articles I followed, there does seem to be some question over how much will change as EF7 is readied for release - especially the database seeding.<ol>* I've added RepoContext along with DB specific objects.
+Based on the articles I followed, there does seem to be some question over how much will change as EF7 is readied for release - especially the database seeding.

+* I've added RepoContext along with DB specific objects.
 I wanted to keep separation between the models I used for persistence and the WebApi - so I created new models under the data folder/ namespace.
 * I've created a Seeding class which populates the DB will data.
 Currently the data is just a copy of the hard coded data I had in the WebApi.
 There does seems to be suggestion that EF7 may improve on this seeding in the future.
 * Enabled EF7 database migrations - this created the Migrations folder and code.
 Again this seems the same as EF6.
 So far however I've not needed to update it - but I expect it to be the same.
 * Changed the RepoRepository to use the RepoContext (rather than the hard coded values).
 It also converts the persistence models to models used by the WebApi